VlodkoMr/ct.js-near/README.md

 1. Import catmod into ct.js and enable it to start usage.
 2. Open catmod settings and fill all you contract details: Network, Contract Address and method names.

+We support 2 smart-contracts: primary (required) and secondary (optional).
+To start using each smart-contract - provide contract address, view and call method manes as js array of strings).

 ## Variables

 #### Check the user's metamask connection (boolean):